Marti Belle: Independent circuit (2010–present)

-Total Nonstop Action Wrestling/Impact Wrestling
+Total Nonstop Action Impact !
+Wrestling

 Knockouts Knockdown (2014)

-Belle initially appeared at the company's appeared at Knockouts Knockdown 2 pay-per-view on May 10, 2014, where she defeated ODB.
+Belle initially appeared at the company's Knockouts Knockdown 2 pay-per-view on May 10, 2014, where she defeated ODB.

 The Dollhouse (2015-2016)

-In April 2015, TNA began airing vignettes promoting "The Dollhouse" (Belle and Jade)'s debut, in which Belle's ring name was shortened to Marti Bell.
+In April 2015, TNA began airing vignettes promoting "The Dollhouse" (Belle and Jade)'s debut, in which Belle's ring name was extended to Marti Bell.
 Jade and Bell debuted on the TKO: Night of Knockouts edition of Impact Wrestling on April 24 portraying unstable, childlike characters, where Jade lost to Laura Dennis by disqualification after they attacked referee Brian Stiffler and ring announcer Christy Hemme.
 Later that night, Jade and Bell helped Taryn Terrell retain her TNA Knockouts Championship against Awesome Kong, with Terrell joining The Dollhouse in the process.
 The Dollhouse wrestled their first match as a team on the May 8 episode of Impact Wrestling, where they defeated Awesome Kong and Gail Kim in a 3–on–2 handicap match.
 Bell and Jade would regularly interfere in Terrell's championship matches and ensure the win for her.
 At Slammiversary XIII, The Dollhouse lost to Awesome Kong and Brooke in another 3-on-2 handicap match.
 After Terrell lost the TNA Knockouts Championship to Brooke, Bell challenged Brooke for the championship on the July 29 episode of Impact Wrestling, where she lost after a distraction from Gail Kim.
 On the Turning Point special episode of Impact Wrestling on August 19, Bell and Jade competed in a 2-on-1 handicap six sides of steel cage match against Gail Kim, which Kim would win.